apache/drill/_docs/developer-information/009-rest-api.md

 ### GET /storage/{name}.json

-Get the named storage plugin name and configuration.
+Get the definition of the named storage plugin.

 **Parameter**